-A DAF can be a solution for a client who...
+A DAF can be a solution if you...

-- is experiencing an extraordinarily high income year. - will be selling a highly appreciated asset in the near future (closely held stock, real estate, - a business, or something else). - wants to support several charities through one substantial gift. - wants maximum flexibility to change the charitable beneficiaries over time. - wants to involve a spouse, children or grandchildren in their charitable giving. - currently makes cash gifts to numerous charities, but would benefit by giving appreciated - assets instead. - experiences fluctuating income, but who wants to maintain a steady level of - · charitable giving. - is concerned about the complexity or lack of privacy of a private foundation. - wants to support a charity but is not confident with the organization's investment - management capability. - wants to keep his or her charitable giving confidential. - wishes to support a charity but wants to ensure that the gift is used as he or she intended.
+- ...are experiencing an extraordinarily high income year. - ...will be selling a highly appreciated asset in the near future (closely held stock, real estate, a business, or something else). - ...want to support several charities through one substantial gift. - ...want maximum flexibility to change the charitable beneficiaries over time. - ...want to involve a spouse, children or grandchildren in charitable giving. - ...are currently making cash gifts to numerous charities, but would benefit by giving appreciated assets instead. - ...are experiencing fluctuating income, but want to maintain a steady level of charitable giving. - ...are concerned about the complexity or lack of privacy of a private foundation. - ...want to support a charity but is not confident with the organization's investment management capability. - ...want to keep your charitable giving confidential. - ...wish to support a charity but wants to ensure that the gift is used as he or she intended.